Understand the Details of Making a Deal on a Used RV.

 Know Your Finances before you start shopping

-Your first reality check is for you to make a serious preliminary check of your finances.
+Your first reality check in your investigation, is for you to make a serious preliminary check of your finances.

 Before you go out, shake a salesman's hand and have him walk you through his inventory of New and Used campers, you need to be financially honest with yourselves.
 You and your spouse need to determine where your "Financial Limit" for purchasing a camper happens to be.